-Skilled nursing care is for seniors who need help with ADLs and who also have medical concerns that require professional nursing intervention (example: intravenous feeding or IV medications, or help taking care of a colostomy bag).
+Skilled nursing care is for seniors who need help with ADLs and who also have medical concerns that require professional nursing intervention (example: skilled nurses to take care of intravenous feeding or IV medications or taking care of a colostomy bag).

 WebMD notes that, “Skilled care also includes services provided by specially trained professionals, such as physical, occupational, and respiratory therapists.“

 Rehabilitation care is for those recovering from an illness, an injury or who need help with a disability.